phnmnl/container-ms-vfetc/README.md

 ms-vfetc is present on all PhenoMeNal Galaxy instances on deployed Cloud Research Environments, under the MS category in the tool bar to the left of the screen.
 No installation is needed hence on PhenoMeNal Cloud Research Environments.

-For advanced Docker usage:
+For local individual installation:

-Clone/download the container (after making sure you have [Docker](https://www.docker.com/products) installed properly).
+Clone/download the container (after making sure you have [Docker](https://www.docker.com) installed properly).

 - Go to the directory where the dockerfile is.
 - Create container from dockerfile: